akhomy/docker-compose-lamp/README.md

 For running multiple instances on your local machine, you can update the IP range or ports inside **docker-compose.yml**.
 For this, on your instance, change IPs to another range, e.g. from `172.55` to `172.54.*`.
 The same are for ports.

+### How connect to MySQL, PostgreSQL, other DBs.

+Check `htdocs/db.php` as example of connection to MySQL.
+However, the main difference is in the host, you need to use service name as host.

 ## Documentation
 See READMEs for more details, like environment variables for images: